qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 :align: center
 :class: shadow-image
 :width: 60%

+The dialog box for training an object classifier
 :::

 The concepts are similar to those in {doc}`Cell classification <cell_classification>`: we annotate the image with points or areas where we know what the classification should be, and assign that classification to our annotations.